williamgyasi/Can-it-be-done-with-CSS/Readme.md

 # BUILDING WEBSITES FROM WEB-DESIGNS 🔖 🅱️ :sunglasses:
-This repo contains various web design inspiration from all around the world
+This Repo contains web design inspirations (PSD) converted into Reponsive HTML website The designs in this repository are developed by me and some are downloaded from other resources